kr1k-boop/Analysis-of-Influence-of-Internet-on-National-Development/README.md

 The literature survey that was conducted before finalising the problem statement is present above, and it consists of the summaries of related work that we studied, as well as a report of the EDA (cleaning and visualisation), and the finalised problem statement with additional context.

-The EDA Notebook needs to be run on the above dataset to obtained the cleaned and transformed dataset.
+The EDA Notebook needs to be run on the above dataset to obtain the cleaned and transformed dataset.
 This dataset must be loaded on the Models_DA Notebook to build and evaluate the four different models that were used to study this data:
   1. MLR
   2. Lasso Regression
   3. Ridge Regression